jeffomidvaran/qwkipedia/README.md

  * images can be uploaded to the main qwki page.
  * Users can vote for the top image that best demonstrates the topic.

+### Audio (add later)
+ * audio can be uploaded to the main qwki page.
+ * Users can vote for the top audio that best demonstrates the topic.

 ### Expert written Summary
   * A longer more in depth summary can be written by an expert in the field
   * A user can request to write an expert summary and do so if they are approved